numba/llvmlite/docs/source/ir/types.rst

    The class for array types.  *element* is the type of every element, *count* the number of elements (a Python integer).

-.. class:: LiteralStructType(elements)
+.. class:: LiteralStructType(elements, [packed=False])

-   The class for literal struct types.  *elements* is a sequence of element types for each member of the structure.
+   The class for literal struct types.  *elements* is a sequence of element types for each member of the structure.  *packed* controls whether to use packed layout.

 .. .. class:: IdentifiedStructType